 Amanda Sackey, a middle school science teacher at Rye Country Day School, has been teaching Ultimate STEM at ICC for four years.
 Amanda was also a teacher and naturalist at ICC STEM Camp in 2017 and 2018 respectively.
 She began teaching in 2006 at The Good Hope School in St. Croix, U.S.V.I. where she also ran the school’s annual Intel Affiliated Science Fair.
 Amanda earned her BA with a double major in Geology and Dance from Hamilton College and is working on a masters at Manhattanville College.
 Amanda is an expert on sustainability and environmental science.

 Nandita Sinha has been teaching Hindi at ICC since January 2017 and has been a Primary Teacher at Whitby's Lower School for 20 years.
 She has a Montessori Certification in Early Childhood and graduated from Columbia University with a Master’s degree in Developmental Psychology.
 Nandita co-founded and directed the Gurukul Hindi School in Stamford, CT before moving to Switzerland in 2008.

-Aarav Yadav is a rising junior at Rye High School.
+Aarav Yadav, a junior at Rye High School, returns to teach his very popular Rubik's Cube classes.
 Aarav is a member of the WCA (World Cube Association) and has competed in 11 competitions.
-Aarav averages 13 seconds on a normal 3x3 and has a personal best of 8 seconds.
-He is well-known to many ICC children.
-He taught Indian sports at ICC STEM Camp in 2019, was an assistant coach for ICC’s 2019 First Lego League and an assistant chess teacher in 2020.
-Aarav will be assisting Alissa Helgesen in the 4th and 5th/6th math classes.
-Ryan Kovacs, also a rising junior at Rye High, will assist Aarav on Thursdays.
+Aarav averages 13 seconds on a 3x3 cube and has a personal best of 8 seconds.
+Aarav taught Indian sports at ICC STEM Camp in 2019, was an assistant coach for ICC’s 2019 First Lego League, an assistant chess teacher in 2020 and he assisted Alissa Helgesen with Math at Camp 2020.
+Ryan Kovacs, also a junior at Rye High, will assist Aarav.